RegardV/HummStat/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed #Opensource

 ## Support

-For support, please open an issue in the GitHub repository.
+No Support will be given at present.